 Yes, I am!
 I am jealous of the comments my partner gets for taking care of our child.

 There was this incident during a get-together at a friend’s place.
 It was an all-ladies/mommies party.
-So, my husband suggested leaving our son home with him and have some light time with my friends.
-The moment I entered the place, this one lady came and asked me,
+My husband suggested leaving our son home with him and to have some light time with my friends.
+The moment I entered the place, this one friend came and asked me,

 It’s your turn?

-In the same incident, if that person had said the same thing slightly differently.
+In the same incident, that one person had said the same thing slightly differently.
 “Oh, your husband decided to give you a break.
-Good for you and so nice of him to be thinking that way“.
-It would have felt so much better.
-Don’t you think so?
+Good for you and so nice of him to be thinking that way“, it would have felt so much better.
+Don’t you think?

 When you think deeply about it, it’s not the compliments given, but the attitude of people who says it which irritates you.
 The least you can do for a mom is to stop judging her.
 Ask her if everything is going well.
 Make her feel appreciated.
 Offer help when required.
 Tell her, “You are doing great.
 You are a wonderful mom.”
 She will be glad to hear great things about the partner once she herself feels appreciated.

-However, on that day, when one mom judged me for taking a break from mommying, another nice mamma came forward and supported me.
+However, on that day, when one mom judged me for taking a break from mommy-ing, another one came forward and supported me.
 She said, “Well, she carried him around for nine months.
-Now that he is out in the world, it’s time for the dad to do some work.
+Now that he is out in the world, it’s time for the dad to get some work done.
 Chill.
 It’s no big deal.”

 How sweet?!
 Isn’t she?
 What she did is exactly what we should do for other mothers too.
 After all, we are all in this together.
 Let us all stop judging and start appreciating!
 Spread the positive vibes around, and be happy!